|Best Overall||Pelican Protector 1700 Series Rifle Cases||SEE IT||

 The best rifle case protects your rifle from bumps and bangs that can not only damage the finish, but also knock a scope out of alignment, or even worse, possibly cost you a trophy.
 You’ll need to protect your rifle every step of the way when you take the trip of a lifetime.
 You might need to fly to a destination, then transport the rifle in a soft case on arrival.
 Rifle cases are generally divided into hard and soft models.
 Hard cases provide better protection and hard, locking cases are required if you want to fly with a gun or take it on a train.
 Soft cases trade protection for lighter weight and packability.
 Soft cases are good for road trips and flights on bush planes where space is at a premium.

 No single case meets every need.
-Rifles travel in airliners and bush planes, on ATVs and horses, in trucks, and carried by hand.
-You’ll have to take that into account to find the best rifle case for your needs.
+Rifles travel in airliners and bush planes, on ATVs and horses, in trucks, and by hand.
+You’ll have to take that into account to find one of the best rifle cases for your needs.

-Best Overall Case: Pelican Protector 1700 Series Rifle Cases
+- Best Overall: Pelican Protector 1700 Series Rifle Cases

 - Exterior: Tough polymer outer shell